LearnEcommerce

 2. Nykaa TV and the Education Flywheel Instead of dumping money into Google Ads, Nykaa built a media company.
 "Nykaa TV" on YouTube and their in-app content stream produced thousands of high-quality tutorials featuring Bollywood stars and professional makeup artists.
 They taught Indian women how to do a "Smokey Eye" or "Contour for Indian Skin."
 This content worked as a massive top-of-funnel engine, bringing in millions of users for the education who eventually stayed for the commerce.

 3. The Omnichannel Experience (Phygital) Nykaa realized that for luxury perfumes and foundations (where Average Order Value is ₹5,000+), people still want to "Touch, Feel, and Smell."
-They launched 175+ physical stores across two formats: "Luxe" (High-end) and "On Trend" (Mass premium).
+They scaled to 313 physical stores (as of March 2026) across two formats: "Luxe" (High-end) and "On Trend" (Mass premium).
 These stores act as experience centers.
 A user might try a shade in the store and then buy repeats on the app for the next 5 years.

 4. The Kay Beauty Joint Venture Nykaa didn't just sign a celebrity brand ambassador; they co-founded a brand.
 Kay Beauty with Katrina Kaif was India’s first true celebrity beauty brand that wasn't a white-labeled gimmick.
 It was formulated in Europe, priced for India, and marketed through Katrina's massive reach.
 It proved Nykaa could build brands, not just sell them.